 Find out how to use a credit card to buy a car and what other options you have.

-When looking to but a car, you’ve got a few different options.
-They can include and are not limited to, a personal loan, car loan or lease agreement.
-There’s also the option to use a credit card — although there are a few ways this should be done to minimize interest.
+When buying a car, you’ve got a few different options.
+They include — but aren’t limited to — a personal loan, car loan or lease agreement.

 How to buy a car with a credit card